scds/ola2012/slides/scds/one/03_nick.md

 .notes A position like mine does not fit perfectly into any single traditional library department.
 I like to joke that I have a lot of feet since I have a foot in nearly every department.
 I have a natural connection to IT given the tech behind most of what I do.
 But, at its heart, digital collections/preservation is just another form of collection development.
 I've bounced around a few departments (IT -> Research Collections -> Collections -> IT -> SCDS) over my time at Mac.
 But I think I have finally found a home in the centre.
 It is the best possible scenario at this point, and now I'm going to tell you why.

-!SLIDE bullets incremental
+!SLIDE incremental
 # INFRASTRUCTURE #

 * Digitization
 * Digital Respository
 * Digital Preservation

-.notes one of my standard phases at work is INFRASTRUCTURE!
+.notes One of my standard phases at work is INFRASTRUCTURE!
 Given that when I started at Mac there was nearly zero infrastructure for digitization or repository structure, we had to basically start from scratch.
 Over the last few years we have built some decent infrastructure for digitization.
 We have a hosted institutional repository from Bepress (DigitalCommons) and we have the begun the work of building a solid local digital repository with Fedora Commons and Islandora.
 We're also slowly working on policy and best practices for digital preservation.

-!SLIDE bullets
+!SLIDE
 # Digitization #

 * Local projects